furrer-lab/abn/vignettes/paper.md

 The development of the `abn` package would not have been possible without the significant contributions of the former developers whose efforts have been instrumental in shaping this project.
 We acknowledge the contributions of Fraser Iain Lewis, Marta Pittavino, Gilles Kratzer, and Kalina Cherneva, in particular.
-We want to extend our gratitude to the faculty staff at the [Department of Mathematical Modeling and Machine Learning from the University of Zurich](https://dm3l.uzh.ch/home) and the [Institute of Mathematics](https://www.math.uzh.ch/home) who maintain the research and teaching infrastructure.
+We extend our gratitude to the faculty staff at the [Department of Mathematical Modeling and Machine Learning](https://dm3l.uzh.ch/home), University of Zurich (UZH), and the [Department of Mathematics](https://www.math.uzh.ch/home), UZH, who maintain the research and teaching infrastructure.
 Our appreciation also goes to the UZH and the ZHAW for their financial support.
 We want to highlight the funding from the Digitalization Initiative of the Zurich Higher Education Institutions (DIZH), which was instrumental in realizing this project, particularly within the context of the "Modeling of multicentric and dynamic stroke health data" and "Stroke DynamiX" projects.
 This work was conducted as part of M.D.'s PhD project, co-supervised by Prof. Dr. Sven Hirsch (ZHAW) and Prof. Dr. Reinhard Furrer (UZH).